 Some of the most exciting solutions architects have included within their worksheets in the past decade are.

 Renewable energy has been a topic of discussion ever since its introduction many years ago.
-Can we genuinely produce clean energy and fulfill all of our energy consumption needs?
+Can we genuinely produce clean energy and fulfil all of our energy consumption needs?
 The short answer to this question is yes; we can!

 The UK is currently leading the world in renewable energy.
 The UK is very windy, making it ideal for wind-powered turbines.
 These turbines harness the power of the wind to produce clean, renewable energy.